 Looking for a detailed set of instructions for installing a farmhouse sink?
 Read our Farmhouse Sink Installation Guide.

-Farmhouse Kitchen Faucets
+Farmhouse Kitchen Faucet Considerations

 Adding the right faucet to your farmhouse sink exponentially enhances the look of your kitchen.
 Finding the right one can be overwhelming given the number of brands, features, finishes, styles, and colors out there.
 Here are a few key points to keep in mind while looking for a farmhouse kitchen faucet: